Because only 3,362 students graduate with a degree in Statistics each year, it ranks only 111st out of 384 in recognition.

 University of California - Berkeley is a good choice for students pursuing a Statistics degree.
-In addition to its bachelor's programs, University of California - Berkeley offers graduate degrees in Statistics.
+Students who graduate from this program report average early career wages of $57,451 and mid-career wages of $136,545.
 The location in a major urban center is great for young people seeking ample possibilities for networking, adventure, and exploration.

 Duke University is a great option for students pursuing a Statistics degree.
 Graduates from the statistics degree program at Duke University make 15.7% more than the average graduate in this field.
 The setting in a big urban center is wonderful for students seeking ample chances for networking, experience, and discovery.

 If you're concerned with taking on too much student debt, you will want to note that Duke students graduate with about $24,668 in student loans.
 97.0% of freshmen return for their sophomore year.
 Take a virtual tour to explore more about Duke's campus.

 University of Chicago is among your best bets if you want to study Statistics.
 Soon after graduation, statistics students usually make around $50,695 in the first five years of their career.
 Located in Chicago, Illinois, this university is optimum for young people who flourish in an urban setting.

 You will be able to meet others from many different ethnicities thanks to UChicago's diverse campus.
 UChicago has been rated among the best for education quality for veterans and active-duty military.
 Learn more about what campus life at UChicago is like by enjoying some campus videos.